mauriciopoppe/blog/site/content/notes/learning-japanese.md

 I also learn with the [Kaishi 1.5k deck](https://ankiweb.net/shared/info/1196762551) which has a curated list of words.
 The deck follows a `i+1` method where you see one new piece of information, each card introduces a single new target word and provides a sentence composed entirely of words learned in previous cards.
-This approach **shares the exact same sentence** across 2 or 3 different target words!
+This approach shares the exact same sentence across 2 or 3 different target words!

 *   **Target Word A:** あなた (You) → Sentence: `あなたはトムさんですか。`
 *   **Target Word B:** さん (San) → Sentence: `あなたはトムさんですか。`

-This ensures that when moving from Word A to Word B, I see something "familiar" and reinforces the grammar and vocabulary of the shared sentence.
+This ensures that when moving from Word A to Word B, I see something familiar and reinforces the grammar and vocabulary of the shared sentence.

-I really like that methodology, unfortunately, when mining words with Yomitan it can only see the sentence where the word was retrieved from which might have lots of words that are still unknown.
+I really like that methodology, unfortunately, when mining words with Yomitan it can only see the sentence where the word was retrieved from which might have a lot of words that are still unknown.

-However, with AI agents is easy to express these constraints to agument context to mined words using this methodology.
-The plan that I coauthored with the agent is:
+However, with AI agents is easy to express these constraints to add context to mined words using this methodology.
+The plan that I wrote with the agent is:

 ```
 # Specification: i+1 Sentence Reinforcement for Japanese::Mining